orionfoysal/minimal-mistakes/_posts/2018-01-15-Installing-Tesseract4.0.md

 ### Step 2: Install Lepronica 1.74.x
 ### Install from source:
 - Ubuntu 16.04 repository contains Leptonica 1.71.
-So you need to [Download](http://www.leptonica.org/download.html) the latest from [Leptonica](http://www.leptonica.org/).
+So you need to [Download](http://www.leptonica.org/download.html) the latest version from [Leptonica](http://www.leptonica.org/).
 - Go to the Download directory and install it.
 ```sh
 $ sudo tar xf leptonica-1.74.tar.gz &&\